EECS150/asic-labs-fa22/lab2/spec.md

 - Submit a written report with all 6 questions answered to Gradescope

+**NOTE: Gradescope has multiple assignments for the various lab sections.
+Please only submit to your registered section.**

 ## Acknowledgement

 This lab is the result of the work of many EECS151/251 GSIs over the years including: